The Imaginary Invalid: Act 3

 Now that they have both enjoyed the interlude, Beralde wants to have a chat with his brother, but Argan insists he must take a short walk first (he's had another "injection").
 Once Argan is gone, Toinette begs Beralde not to give up on helping his niece.
 He says that he will do everything he can.
 Toinette hints that she has a plan herself, but cannot tell what it is because her master has returned.

 Now that Argan has returned, Beralde first asks his brother why he would want to send his daughter to a convent.
-Beralde points out that sending them to a convent was Beline's idea and suggests that she might want the children out of the way for her own reasons, but Argan gets angry and leaps to her defense.
+Beralde points out that sending them to a convent was Béline's idea and suggests that she might want the children out of the way for her own reasons, but Argan gets angry and leaps to her defense.
 Then Beralde asks Argan why he would want to marry his daughter to a doctor so unsuited for her.
 Argan says that if the doctor is good enough for him, he is good enough for Angelique.
 Beralde wants to hear no more of this.
-He points out to Argan that he (Argan) is one of the healthiest people he (Beralde) knows and that Argan's infatuation with doctors and apothecaries is bad for him and everyone else.
+He points out that Argan is one of the healthiest people he knows, and that Argan's infatuation with doctors and apothecaries is bad for him and everyone else.
 The doctors, he says, know nothing about the workings of the human body and therefore can do nothing to cure it.
 The doctors are only educated enough to give fancy Latin names to the things they do not comprehend.
 They will kill their patients with the best of intentions, but they will still be dead.
 Beralde believes that all one need do is rest and let nature take its course.

 Mr. Fleurant, the apothecary and Purgon's assistant, comes in with a new remedy for Argan.
 Beralde asks Argan not to take the remedy and to put it off until tomorrow, but this makes Fleurant very angry and he storms off to tell Dr. Purgon about this interference.
 Beralde tries once again to get his brother to give up his addiction to doctors, but Argan claims to be too sick.
 Just then Mr. Purgon enters in a furious temper, having been told that his cure was sent back, and rages at Argan.
 He refuses to treat Argan any more and says that within a few days Argan will go from one horrible disease to another and finally die.
 With that, he storms out.